-Autologous cell therapy refers to the prevention or treatment of human disease by the administration of a person’s own cells that have been selected, multiplied and formulated for delivery outside the body.
-We believe that our technology has the potential to restore kidney function by using a patient’s own selected renal cells (SRCs) to restore natural healing processes.
+Autologous cell therapy refers to the prevention or treatment of human disease by the administration of a person’s own cells that have been multiplied, selected and formulated for delivery outside the body.
+We believe that our technology has the potential to restore kidney function by using a patient’s own selected renal cells (SRCs).

-Our kidney restoration process begins when a small biopsy of the diseased kidney is sent to our laboratory.
-We are able to identify the patient’s own healthy progenitor cells and formulate them into a personalized product that can be re-injected into the damaged kidney for repair and restoration of function.
+Our investigational process to restore kidney function begins when a small biopsy of the diseased kidney is sent to our laboratory.
+We identify the patient’s healthy cells and formulate them into a personalized cell therapy product that is then re-injected into the damaged kidney to assess whether the investigational cell therapy can repair damaged tissue and / or restore kidney function.

 REACT, an autologous homologous cell admixture, is made from expanded autologous SRCs, obtained from each individual subject’s kidney biopsy.
 To manufacture REACT, biopsy tissue from each enrolled subject will be sent to ProKidney, in whose facilities renal cells will be expanded and SRCs selected.
 SRCs are then formulated into the cryopreserved or gelatin-based hydrogel product at a concentration of 100 x 106 cells/mL, and shipped to the clinical site.